EXPIRED MEDICINES

 • manage one shared cabinet for the whole family.

-Instead of checking every drawer from scratch, you can keep everything organised in one place and decide faster whether a product should stay, be used in time, or be returned for disposal.
+Instead of checking every drawer from scratch, you have everything organised in one place and can decide faster: keep it, use it in time, or return it for disposal.

 Summary